 Now, is Shelvin going to need to come off the field in obvious passing downs, especially early in his career?
 Probably.
 That doesn’t mean he’s not worth the investment here.
 Getting a specialist like Shelvin is exactly what the Browns should be looking for at this stage of the draft, particularly with another third-round choice shortly to follow.

-The truth is, there isn’t a lot of depth at the defensive tackle spot behind Richardson and 2020 opt out Andrew Billings, who’s a total wild card.
-Whether it’s Billings or Shelvin who’d seize the starting job, either would have to be an upgrade from last year’s starter Larry Ogunjobi, who left for Cincinnati as a free agent.
+The truth is, there isn’t a lot of depth at the defensive tackle spot behind Malik Jackson, 2020 opt out Andrew Billings, who’s a total wild card and second-year player Jordan Elliott.

 Third round, 91st pick: Dayo Odeyingbo, EDGE, Vanderbilt